alexanderluna/python/django/blog/README.md

 </form>
 ```

-After submiting our form, django doesn't know where it should redirect the user
+After submitting our form, django doesn't know where it should redirect the user
 to.
 Thus we have to specify a url inside our database model class.

 ```python